 Holistic care for postpartum health

-Our physical therapy studio [link to studio blog] in Westfield, NJ aims to help new moms feel better through various physical therapy techniques, each tailored to fit individual needs, including Pilates.
+Our physical therapy studio in Westfield, NJ aims to help new moms feel better through various physical therapy techniques, each tailored to fit individual needs, including Pilates.
 We want to help you reduce daily pain and improve muscle function and joints as you recover.

 If you are looking to strengthen your core after birth, reduce tightness and pain in your back and joints, or simply want to keep up with your pre-pregnancy lifestyle and activities, our practice will work with you one-on-one to create a customized treatment plan that includes Pilates.